Pringleman83/SportsBook/README.md

 * See a visual comparison of the teams playing in any game.

+* Run a benchmark comparison on a selected fixture.
+  * This allows you to see the results of games where both teams hav eplayed the same opponent.
+  * It shows results where both teams faced the same opponent at home, then away and then where
+  * the home team have faced the opponent at  home and the away team have faced the opponent away.

 * Run manual comparison of two teams from any loaded leagues generating (somewhat inaccurate) predictions.

 * Run predictions on all loaded fixtures (more accurate as the teams are guaranteed to be from the same leagues).